nehaadixitt/NEKA---All-things-Cinema/README.md

 # NEKA---All-things-Cinema
-NEKA is a vision built to empower India's filmmaking community by offering a centralized space for collaboration, job listings, talent discovery, and creative learning.
+NEKA is a vision to empower India's filmmaking community by offering a centralized space for collaboration, job listings, talent discovery, and creative learning.
 Designed for amateur to professional creators—including actors, producers, casting agents, and technicians—NEKA helps democratize access to opportunities in the film industry.

 Problem Statement
 In a fragmented industry where filmmaking talent struggles with visibility and networking, NEKA bridges the gap through an integrated C2C + B2C platform.